Willie169/LinuxAndTermuxTips/Windows Bootloader Recovery on Dual-Boot with Intel VMD SSD.md

 ## 2. Download Intel Rapid Storage Technology (RST) VMD Drive

-We need `.inf`, `.sys`, and `.cat` files of the Intel Rapid Storage Technology VMD Driver that is compatible with your CPU generation (e.g. 12–15th Gen) to be put in Another drive.
+We need `.inf`, `.sys`, and `.cat` files of the Intel Rapid Storage Technology VMD Driver that is compatible with your CPU generation (e.g. Intel 12th–15th Gen) to be put in Another drive.
 If you already have it, skip this section.

 ```
 git clone https://github.com/sispt/Intel-Rapid-Storage-Technology-RST-VMD-Drivers-Extracted